 In what way does the self-denial of whatever make you more mindful of Christ and the Kingdom of God?

-For me, I don’t want to think of it as a giving up but rather a season of more deeply ‘giving in’ or ‘giving to’…
+For me, I don’t want to think of it as only giving up but rather a season of more deeply ‘giving in’ or ‘giving to’…

 - In what way of am I more compelled to give in to the ways of God?